Smiling and Being Nice

 If smiling and being nice isn’t something that comes naturally to you, it may take some practice.
 That’s why we affectionately call it “Fake it ’til you feel it.”

 Smiling is universal.
 It works in any language.
 It’s also easy to pass along to others.
-Best of all it takes only a second, it’s FREE, and it can give you an amazing return on your investment (of a few moments a day).
+Best of all it takes only a second, it’s FREE, and it can give you an amazing return on your investment.